-Nine years ago, doctors diagnosed Frances Pelphrey with autism.
+More than a decade ago, doctors diagnosed Frances Pelphrey with autism.
 Babbling, speaking her first words, and walking—these and other milestones had come late for Frances.
-Those clues led to her diagnosis at age 3, but her younger brother, Lowell, was identified as having ASD much younger, at just 16 months.
+Those clues led to her diagnosis at age 3, but her younger brother, Lowell, was identified as having ASD much younger, at just 16 months, according to Spectrum News.

 The Pelphrey children aren’t a unique case as it’s typical for girls to be diagnosed with autism spectrum disorder (ASD) later in life than boys, often after the girl has been misdiagnosed with something else.

 As a toddler, Frances was obsessed with American Girl dolls and Disney movies.
 That sounds rather standard for a female toddler, much different from the stereotypical autistic behavior we see in movie characters like Dustin Hoffman’s in the 1988 film Rain Man—who obsessed over the TV schedule and had a super-human memory.

 “[Frances] was very social and a very happy, easy baby,” their father, Yale-New Haven Hospital neuroscientist Kevin Pelphrey noted in an interview with Maia Szalavitz in Scientific American.
 That’s not typical of ASD, but it’s not uncommon for girls with ASD.
 It’s also not uncommon for ASD to go unrecognized in girls way into the teenage years and beyond, for a simple reason: a lot of what we know about ASD comes from studies in boys.
 Because in girls, it manifests differently.